fluttercandies/ff_annotation_route/README.md

 import 'example1_routes.dart';

 void main() {
-  // simple types(int,double,bool etc.) are handled, but not all of them.
+  // tool will handle simple types(int,double,bool etc.), but not all of them.
   // for example, you can type in web browser
   // http://localhost:64916/#flutterCandies://testPageF?list=[4,5,6]&map={"ddd":123}&testMode={"id":2,"isTest":true}
   // the queryParameters will be converted base on your case.